 where only the last four, underlined bits can ever be non-zero due to the dimension of the local Hilbert spaces.
 What the compression algorithm must now do is take those last four bits of every word and left-shift them by an appropriate amount (in this case: 12 bits) so as to leave no empty bits.
 This is repeated for all eight physical sites and both rows.
 The result of compressing $A_2$ is then:

 where each row now spans two 16-bit words.
 In general, the bit-lengths of the individual sites may not be commensurate with the length of the word: Some care must then be taken when bits belonging to a single site cross an inter-word boundary.
 Note that we need not concern ourselves with the endianness of the architecture as long as the programming language we use supports bit-shifts in multi-byte integers in a natural way that emulates all bits being contained in a single \enquote{unit}.
-One may note that this compression scheme is similar to that employed in Pauli Propagation~\cite{Rudolph2025arxiv}, but generalized to varying local dimensions.
+One may note that this compression scheme is similar to that employed in Pauli Propagation~\cite{Rudolph2025arxiv}, but generalized to arbitrary and varying local dimensions.